cocos-creator/docs-3d-deprecated/en/editor/preferences/index.md

 This page is used to set the path of the development environment required when the game is published to the native platform (iOS, Android, Mac, Windows).

-- **Use Builtin JS Engine**: Whether to use the engine path that comes with the __Cocos Creator 3D__ installation path as the JavaScript engine path.This engine is used for scene rendering in the scene panel of editor, declaration of built-in components, and engine modules in other Web environments such as `preview` or `publish`.
+- **Use Builtin JS Engine**: Whether to use the engine path that comes with the __Cocos Creator__ installation path as the JavaScript engine path.This engine is used for scene rendering in the scene panel of editor, declaration of built-in components, and engine modules in other Web environments such as `preview` or `publish`.

 - **Custom JS Engine**: In addition to using the built-in engine, you can also go to [engine repository](https://github.com/cocos-creator/engine) to clone or fork a copy of the engine to the local anywhere, then uncheck `Use Builtin JS Engine`, then set the JavaScript engine path to your customized engine path.
 You can use the editor to customize your engine.